sac3g15/CoastSat_noc/README.md

 Task time = ~10 mins

 1. Open Jupyter Notebook (following instructions in ‘Usage’)
-    1. Download ‘CoastSat-master_vSC’ and navigate to StudyArea_shoreline, copy, then rename StudyArea_shoreline.ipynb.
+    1. Download ‘CoastSat-master_vSC’ and navigate to StudyArea_shoreline, copy, then rename StudyArea_shoreline.ipyNote:.
 E.g. ‘Tunisia_shoreline_2000_2020’
     2. Edit the following variables:
 2. `Coordinate_List`- list of the coordinates of the region of interest (longitude/latitude pairs in WGS84) - see below for an example of how to extract ROI coordinates
 3. `All_dates` - dates over which the images will be retrieved (e.g., `dates = ['2017-12-01', '2018-01-01']`)